 6 sick 5 0 0.0000000 0.0000000

 In the function, you use similar arguments as our previous examples.
 The data is likely a dataframe processed from the free recall functions.
 The key column represents the ordered answer key.
-The position argument denotes the position the participant listed each answer, while the scored argument indicates the 0 or 1 if the answer was scored correct.
+The position argument denotes the position the participant listed each answer, while the scored argument indicates the 0 or 1 denoting whether the answer was scored correct.
 Last, you can include grouping variables with the group.by argument.
 The output is shown next, which returns information about the grouping conditions (if included), the position a word was tested (Tested.Position), the total number of times the word was correctly indicated within the acceptable position window (Freq), the proportion correct (i.e., sum divided by participants, Proportion.Correct), and the standard error (SE).
 Items are added to the Sum column if they are scored as correct and are listed within one item lag of the original tested position (i.e., item 10 would be correct in position 9 or 11), except for the first and last item, which are only considered correct listed as first or last.
 These data can be used to create a serial position curve visualization or further descriptive statistic calculations based on researcher interest.
 Similar outputs for conditional response probabilities using the crp() function:

 > crp_output <- crp(data = free_output$DF_Scored,